franklin-hiciano/Touchpad-To-Touchscreen/README.md

 Me using the software.

 <img width="1409" height="924" alt="Screenshot_20250924_153321" src="https://github.com/user-attachments/assets/c434553e-4324-4a3c-92a2-10784e04f805" />
-The three blue dots are my thumb, middle finger and pointer.
+The three blue dots are my thumb, middle finger and pinky.
 The golden dot is where Touchpad To Touchscreen thinks my pointer finger is.

 ## Installation